 - Maximum loan amount: $5 million

-- Interest rate: Varies based on daily prime rate plus lender spread
+- Interest rate: Varies based on prime rate plus lender spread

 - Down payment: Typically 10% of project amount